Alberto Hauss

-Alberto Hauss (born Ingo Hauss in 1962; also known as Bela Lagonda) is a German composer and producer.
+Alberto Hauss (born Ingo Hauss in 1954; also known as Bela Lagonda, dead 2025) was a German composer and producer.
 He has worked on projects with artists such as Oliver Cheatham, Beats 4 You, Chocolate, U96, F.R.E.U.D, Boytronic, ATC and Culture Beat.
 Hauss has also remixed songs for Aretha Franklin, Sting, and Diana Ross.

 Currently, Hauss is working on the Terra Del Sol compilations.